cmh48/boiler-project/README.md

 Step 1) To begin, install WebStorm onto your computer by going to https://git-scm.com/download/mac for macs and https://git-scm.com/download/win for windows.

-- **WebStorm is an IDE (_a software that was built to hold the necessary basic tools to write and test software_) that gives users coding assistance for JavaScript, HTML, and CSS, enhancing productivity.**
+- `WebStorm` is an IDE (a software that was built to hold the necessary basic tools to write and test software) that gives users coding assistance for JavaScript, HTML, and CSS, enhancing productivity.

 Step 2) After installment is complete create an account.

 Step 3) Head over to https://github.com and create an account here as well.

 - `GitHub`  is a code sharing and publishing service that also is a repository hosting service for Git.
-It allows users acess controland collaborating features while also enabling users to clone or copy other user's repositories onto his/her account.
+It allows users access control and collaborating features while also enabling users to clone or copy other user's repositories onto his/her account.

 - The creation of both these accounts help in collaborating and connecting projects between you and your partner, and others.

 Step 4) Create a repository by clicking on the "__+__" symbol located on the top right corner of your github screen.
 - a `repository` is a place to store and share projects.
-- when creating a repository you have the option to initialize a README file and add a .gitignore (.gitignore file that helps determine which files and directories to ignore in the project)
+- when creating a repository you have the option to initialize a README file and add a .gitignore (.gitignore file helps determine which files and directories to ignore in the project)

 Step 5) Once your repository is created, add any collaborators onto your project by going into the setting tab, under collaborators.
-Here is where you can search and add people onto your project.
+- Here is where you can search and add people onto your project.

 Step 6) Once you have setup your repository and added any collaborators to the project.
 Launch the WebStorm IDE.